Updated on August 25, 2025.

 - Excessive vomiting that leads to dehydration

-Five to 10 percent of people with Shiga toxin-producing E. coli develop hemolytic uremic syndrome (HUS), a type of kidney failure associated with the infection.
+Five to ten percent of people with Shiga toxin-producing E. coli develop hemolytic uremic syndrome (HUS), a type of kidney failure associated with the infection.
 People younger than 5 and older than 65 as well as those with compromised immune systems are most susceptible.
-If you experience signs of this complication—decreased frequency of urination, extreme tiredness or loss of color in the cheeks or inner eyelids—seek medical help right away.
+If you experience signs of this complication, seek medical help right away.
+These signs include:

-If you’re tracking E. coli outbreaks in the news, know that there’s a lag time between when people are sickened, when they report those illnesses and when the CDC reports confirmed cases.
-The agency points out that it takes between two and three weeks from the time a person becomes sick with E. coli and when that illness is reported to the government.
+If you’re tracking E. coli outbreaks in the news, know that there’s a lag time between when people are sickened, when they report those illnesses, and when the CDC reports confirmed cases.
+The agency points out that it takes three to four weeks from the time a person becomes sick with E. coli to the time that illness can be connected to an outbreak.

 How is the infection treated?